Taiko2k/Tauon/docs/guide.md

 Note: While editing tracks externally, make sure not to change the track file names.
 If you wish to change the filenames after you have imported them, use the rename tracks function under TRACK MENU -> META... -> RENAME TRACKS.

-Bug: Linking to Picard fails with Unicode paths on windows.
+Note: Picard has a bug that causes it to fail with Unicode paths on windows.

 ### Importing/Exporting Playlists